npm/npm/doc/cli/config.md

 If false, never shows colors.
 If `"always"` then always shows colors.
 If true, then only prints color codes for tty file descriptors.

+### coverage

+* Default: false
+* Type: Boolean

+A flag to tell test-harness to run with their coverage options enabled, if they respond to the `npm_config_coverage` environment variable.

 ### depth

 * Default: Infinity